 The McCann family has received thousands of psychic tips over the past decade, with the most recent being from psychic Susan Kelly.
-Kelly claimed she saw what happened to the child a decade ago through three “visions," but she wanted the missing girl’s parents to make her offer before disclosing any of the details.
+Kelly claimed she saw what happened to the child in 2007 through three “visions," but she wanted the missing girl’s parents to make her offer before disclosing any of the details.
 She contacted Madeleine’s parents asking for a financial bid for each individual vision.

 In turn, the McCanns reported Kelly to the police.
 Clarence Mitchell, a spokesman for the McCanns, called the claim an "extortion scam" and "cruel hoax."
 Mitchell said that of the thousands of tips, none had any merit.

 By March 2017, the inquiry into the toddler’s disappearance had cost £11.1 million (about $14.6 million), according to the Telegraph.

 In April 2017, Scotland Yard's Assistant Commissioner told BBC, "I know we have a significant line of inquiry which is worth pursuing, and because it's worth pursuing it could provide an answer, but until we've gone through it I won't know whether we are going to get there or not."